-Debra Dean is the bestselling author of four critically acclaimed books that have been published in twenty-two languages.
+Debra Dean is the bestselling author of four critically acclaimed books that have been published in twenty-one languages.
 Her debut, The Madonnas of Leningrad, was a New York Times Editors’ Choice novel, a #1 Booksense Pick, a Booklist Top Ten Novel, and an American Library Association Notable Book of the Year.
 It was long listed for the IMPAC International Dublin Literary Award.
 Confessions of a Falling Woman, a collection of short fiction, won the Paterson Fiction Prize and a Florida Book Award.

 Debra was born and raised in Seattle, Washington.
 The daughter of a builder and homemaker and artist, she was a bookworm but never imagined becoming a writer.
 “Growing up, I read Louisa May Alcott and Laura Ingalls Wilder, Jane Austen, and the Brontës.
 Until I left college, I rarely read anyone who hadn’t been dead for at least fifty years, so I had no model for writing books as something that people still did.
 I think subconsciously I figured you needed three names or at the very least a British accent”